Condition Monitoring of Machinery with Infrared Thermography

 With Thermal Imaging their labours can now be concentrated on fixing the problems or anomalies discovered.

 While the camera can highlight plant or equipment that is faulty or in need of repair, it can also be used to highlight plant or equipment that normally would be replaced on routine maintenance schedules that is in fact working normally with no defects.

-To start they need to provide intelligent technically minded staff to act as Thermographers.
-Then they have to invest in the Thermal Imaging camera itself, for a good Thermal Imaging camera from a reputable manufacturer for condition monitoring they could expect to pay upwards of thirty five to forty thousand euro.
-Along with this a good condition monitoring program will take time to develop.
+To start they need to provide intelligent, technically minded staff to act as Thermographers.
+Then they have to invest in the Thermal Imaging camera itself; for a good Thermal Imaging camera from a reputable manufacturer for condition monitoring they could expect to pay upwards of thirty five to forty thousand euro.
+Along with this, a good condition monitoring program will take time to develop.
 It can also be difficult to highlight to the financial guys the vital importance of quality training.
 A Thermal Imaging camera is only as good as it’s operator.
 Often times Thermal Imaging system procedures for condition monitoring throw up curve balls for financial guys, to start with maintenance costs and parts may escalate due to the many new problems discovered.
 However once the system has been in place for a while these costs will drastically reduce and production will increase.
-All in all a good Thermal Imaging program for condition monitoring proves to be invaluable in the long run.
+All in all a good Thermal Imaging programme for condition monitoring proves to be invaluable in the long run.